rootCircle/codemark-cli/README.md

 - `logout`: Logout the user. 🔒👋
 - `review`: Let AI review your code and recommend error you might be doing. 🔍💡
 - `submit`: Submit the code against selected test cases and report errors. 🚀📝
+- `result`: Fetches result from IPFS storage, based on submission ID. 📊📈

 ### Requirements

-CodeMark CLI requires a working internet connection to interact with the CodeMark cloud service.
+CodeMark CLI requires a working internet connection to interact with the cloud database.
 Additionally, make sure you have Python installed on your system.

 ### These fine people helped us with the project